 María Juncos (York)

 Alia is a PhD candidate at the Faculty of Environmental Studies at York University.
 She has a Master of Environmental Studies from Dalhousie University and Honours Bachelor of Arts in English Literature from Mount Allison University.
 She also studied urban agriculture, particularly organopónicos (i.e. intensive urban gardens) and cooperatives in Cuba where she recently completed a Permaculture Design Course.
-She is currently the President of the York University Graduate Students’ Association and organiser in the Fight for $15 and Fairness campaign.
+She is currently working for CUPE Ontario in their research department.

 Stefano Menegat (McGill)-GRADUATED

-Stefano is a PhD candidate in Renewable Resources at McGill University.
+Stefano is a PhD graduate of Renewable Resources at McGill University.
 He received his master degree in Cooperation and Development (specialization in Environmental Economics) from the University of Turin in 2014, with a thesis on Alternative Food Networks in urban contexts.
 His research interests focus on the relationship between agri-food and socio-economic systems.
 Through the E4A program he aims to develop a new approach for the design of food policy for the Anthropocene.

 Keywords: agri-food system, social metabolism, complexity sciences, ecological economics, modeling